If you’re in the art world, I’m sure you’ve read or heard about media and medium in art. But what do these art terms mean?

 - Potter’s wheel

-There’s a lot you can learn about sculping; different materials require different methods.
+You can learn a lot about sculping; different materials require different methods.

 Sculpting has been around for quite a long time, starting to be vastly used in Ancient Greece.
 Building decoration, statues, and vases were the most used!